 to get a tiny piece of, so after building a greenhouse, I tried my hand

 at growing plugs of all kinds of nursery stock.

 The propagating part was easy, as that’s my forte.
-Growing the plugs to a salable size with a lack of available water, well, that was
+Growing the plugs to a salable size with a lack of available water, well, that was another thing entirely.

-different kinds of thyme that would be hardy to Zone 3, and after a few trials, started to produce them.
+A friend in the industry suggested I grow thyme plugs, and she said she would purchase off me, so I started assembling as many different kinds of thyme that would be hardy to Zone 3, and after a few trials, started to produce them.

 The huge sale never happened.